yolov8fasterrcnn/Appendix-A/README.md

 This repository contains the code used to calculate the performance metrics of Faster R-CNN and YOLOv8.
 Inference was run on both models in separate Jupyter notebooks, allowing for a detailed comparison of their performance.
+It also now contains the Extended Essay which I submitted containing the research and analysis.

 - YOLOv8_EE_GPU contains the ipynb file of the notebook used for evaluating YOLOv8
 - FASTER_RCNN_EE_GPU contains the ipynb file of the notebook used for evaluating Faster RCNN